Waleeddarwesh/Craft/README.md

 ## Interfaces
 The application includes three distinct interfaces, each tailored to meet the specific needs and workflows of its users:
 - **Customer**: A user-friendly interface for customers to browse products, enroll in courses, and interact with other users.
-- **Crafter**: A specialized interface for crafters to manage their products, track orders, and engage with customers.
+- **Crafter**: A specialized interface for crafters to publish Courses, manage their products, track orders, and engage with customers.
 - **Delivery**: A streamlined interface for delivery personnel to manage deliveries and update order statuses.

 ## Installation